pkhosra2/Handwritten-Image-Recognition-Using-Tensorflow/README.md

 5. Result is converted (flattened) into a 1-D Vector
 6. Flattened Vector is classified into its respective number (0-9) using the features available

+### Tensor Parameters

+Each ‘Tensor’ will have the following dimensions that will make it a 4-dimensional matrix:

+- Image number
+- X-axis of each image
+- Y-axis of each image
+- Channels of each image

+Note: input channels may either be colour-channels or filter channels, but since we are feeding grayscale images, we will be using filter channels

+The output is another 4-dimensional tensor with the dimensions:

+- Image number, (same as input)
+- X-axis of the image
+- Y-axis of the image
+- Channels produced by each of the convolutional filters

+###

 ## Tensorflow's Parallelization Process